rdf-elixir/sparql-ex/README.md

   }
 ```

-Further query-specific prefixes can be defined with the `prefixes` option on the `SPARQL.query/1` function which also expects a prefixes map.
+Further query-specific prefixes can be defined with the `default_prefixes` option on the `SPARQL.query/1` function which also expects a prefixes map.
+By using the `default_prefixes` option with the value `none`, the standard application-configured will not be used for a query.

 ### Defining extension functions